AlgorithmiKee/notes/Machine_Learning/Bayes_Linear_Regression.md

 \end{align*}
 $$

-Hence, we need to verify both views give the same mean and variance.
-We need to show that
+To prove the equivalance, we need to show that both views give the same mean and variance:

 $$
 \begin{align*}